By Sandy Baker

 Transitioning from Treatment to Home

-If you attended our drug and alcohol treatment center in Lubbock, TX, or participated in our transitional living program, you’ll remember that treatment can offer a sense of simplicity.
+If you attended our alcohol and drug treatment center in Lubbock, TX, or participated in our transitional living program, you’ll remember that treatment can offer a sense of simplicity.
 You work hard, but you follow a predetermined schedule each day to help you focus on your recovery.
 It feels “easy” to go from one thing to the next, knowing what’s coming..

 When you leave treatment, that safety net isn’t there.
 Your job may give your days some sense of routine, but it’s up to you to fill the rest of your day with activities that will support your sobriety.
 A routine does not have to feel restrictive or like drudgery.
 Instead, a routine can help you feel even more freedom; it builds in time for effort and focus as well as for relaxation.
 Routine helps protect you from boredom and loneliness, two powerful triggers for relapse.